Design Efficient Deep Learning Data Loading Module¶

 Hide IO Cost Using Threadediter¶

 One way to hide IO cost is to pre-fetch the data for next batch on a stand-alone thread, while the main thread conducting feed-forward and backward.
-In order to support more complicated training schemas, MXNet provide a more general IO processing pipeline using threadediter provided by dmlc-core.
+In order to support more complicated training schema, MXNet provides a more general IO processing pipeline using threadediter provided by dmlc-core.

 The key of threadediter is to start a stand-alone thread acts like a data provider, while the main thread acts like data consumer as illustrated below.